maxplomer/interview_coding_challenges/exponentiation_by_squaring/README.md

 ###Algorithm Diagram

-Here is a diagram for how the the while loop operations to perform exponentiation by squaring.
+Here is a diagram visualizing how the the while loop operates to perform exponentiation by squaring.

 Calcuate a^b, start with x=a, n=b, and result=1